iCliniq Logo

 How Common Is Frey’s Syndrome?

-Initially, in the earlier decades, this syndrome was thought of as a rare postoperative syndrome or an adverse effect of the auriculotemporal nerve, but it is not a very uncommon diagnosis by the physicians now given that the incidence of 4 to 62% of post parotidectomy patients presents with Frey’s syndrome in a period of the half to one and a half year post-surgery.
-This is the reason why most parotid gland surgeries are also treated with facial reconstructive surgeries post the procedure because the incidence of parotid gland surgery without facial reconstruction is thought of as another major cause of this syndrome.
+In the earlier decades, this syndrome was considered a rare postoperative syndrome or an adverse effect of the auriculotemporal nerve.
+Still, it is not a very uncommon diagnosis by physicians now, given that the incidence of 4 to 62 percent of post-parotidectomy patients present with Frey’s syndrome in a period of half to one and a half years post-surgery.
+This is the reason why most parotid gland surgeries are also treated with facial reconstructive surgeries post the procedure.
+The incidence of parotid gland surgery without facial reconstruction is thought of as another major cause of this syndrome.

 What Are the Characteristic Features of Frey’s Syndrome?